meerkat-manor/PeterDocs/Docs/Advanced.md

 ## ReconcileFile

-The ``-ReconcileFile`` parameter allows specification of the reocnciliation file if you wish to select your own name.
+The ``-ReconcileFile`` parameter allows specification of the reconciliation file if you wish to select your own name.

 For example: